Hifiman : Susvara vs Shangri-La Senior

 They regain their bite with the Shangri-La.
 Here again and as with the previous music, the overall openness is greater with the Shangri-La.
 The drumbeats are also more straightforward.

-And yes today, but this only on me of course, none ortho gives me so much music and so much pleasure.
-The Shangri-la is the rigor at all points.
+On the other hand, The Shangri-la is the rigor at all points.
 It gives me a little less softness and smoothness than the Susvara, yes, but on the other hand, it is more accurate, it is more dynamic, a little more open.
-It produces a little more information and a treble that goes higher, treble absolutely remarkable in terms of openness, elegance and smoothness.
+It produces a little more details retrieval and treble goes higher, treble absolutely remarkable in terms of openness, elegance and smoothness, even if not as smooth as the Susvara.

 These are a slightly different, that's normal, knowing that we have here two very particular technologies, brought to their highest level.